Tourist attractions of Kenya

 Named after Queen Victoria, the lake is only exceeded in size by Lake Superior and is a marvel to behold when standing on the lake shore.
 The lake area is home to a number of birds and contains around 200 different fish, including economically important species for the surrounding regions, such as the Tilapia.
 However, the wildlife here is quite sparse compared with nearby lakes, such as Lake Nakuru which we will mention next.
 You can, however, combine both these experiences on the same tour.
 Lake Victoria is the preferred place for relaxation and contains some beautiful islands where you enjoy tours around the lake to observe different birds and beautiful scenery.

 Lake Nakuru is one the most popular lakes of the Great Rift Valley and is protected in the Lake Nakuru National Park.
 From Loldia House, you can visit the area to see Lake Nakuru.
-Loldia House is just a two hour drive from Nairobi, which makes it very easily accessible and is an ideal base for starting your African safari and for exploring the Great Rift Valley.
-The picturesque Lake Nakuru and national park is well known for abundant flamingos, rhino and fantastic scenery.
+Loldia House is just a two-hour drive from Nairobi, which makes it very easily accessible and is an ideal base for starting your African safari and for exploring the Great Rift Valley.
+The picturesque Lake Nakuru and the national park are well known for abundant flamingos, rhino and fantastic scenery.

 On the tour from Loldia House, enjoy game viewing around the park in a 4X4 vehicle and a delicious picnic lunch.
 We will then return to the house in the afternoon for afternoon tea and delicious cakes on the lawn overlooking Lake Naivasha.